What Is Diamond Fluorescence? A Guide to a Hidden Advantage

 Let’s break it down.

 Diamond fluorescence refers to the visible light emission from a diamond when it is exposed to ultraviolet (UV) light sources, such as blacklights.
 The typical fluorescence color of diamonds is blue, yet they can occasionally appear in yellow, green, orange, or red hues.
 Once the ultraviolet light source is switched off, the diamond’s glow vanishes.
-Fun fact: The most famous diamond in the world, the Hope Diamond, exhibits an extremely rare red fluorescence.
+Fun fact: The most famous diamond in the world, the Hope Diamond, exhibits an extremely rare red phosphorescence.

 Fluorescence does not belong to one of the 4Cs on a diamond grading report, but it is still noted as a key characteristic of the diamond.
 The grading report lists both the fluorescence intensity level—none, faint, medium, strong or very strong—and its distinctive color, which is almost always blue.